pratplana2182197/threejs-classroom-dino/README.md

 ## 💪 Credits

-Developed as a final project for the Interactive Computer Graphics course implemented in Three.js.
+Developed as a final project for the Interactive Graphics course implemented in Three.js.

 ---